rishchou/laneDetector/readme.md

 ## Project Overview

+**This branch is specifically created for Google Mock implementation.
+To learn more continue on the Google Mock section of the readme**
 The project aims to design and develop Traffic lane detection and following for autonomous vehicles.
 Lane Detection technology is being used for various applications in the autonomous vehicular domain such as accident prevention and self driving cars.
 Self driving cars incoporate various aspects of technology such as perception, control and navigation/planning.
 This project focuses on the perception module to develop traffic lane detection and following using OpenCV with C++.
 We aim to develop a software infrastructure which is able to detect road lanes and signal the driver in case the car deviates from the designated lane.
 The lane detection  includes multiple computer vision alorithms implemented in a sequence to finally output the detected lanes given a input video/image of the road.